Academic Catalog

 Description

 Introduction to community approaches to disease prevention and health promotion with an emphasis on a holistic approach, risk and resilience, social capital, and social change to promote community health in communities with limited access to care.
-Students have the opportunity to shadow licensed doctors, dentists and other health care professionals in urgent and preventive medical/dental services.
-Intended for students pursuing an allied health or medical career.
+Students have the opportunity to shadow licensed doctors, dentists, and other health care professionals in urgent and preventive medical/dental services.
+Intended for, but not limited to, students pursuing an allied health or medical career.

 Course Objectives